-The challenge is to define an automated process, an intelligent methodology and an appropriate technology to automate the order intake with respect to customer inquiries and orders.
+The challenge is to define an automated process, an intelligent methodology and an appropriate technology to realize order intake automation with respect to customer inquiries and orders.

 We were challenged by thyssenkrupp to prove that high levels of automation are possible in important corporate processes.
 In the challenge ‘Product Matching Engine’ we made it to the final thanks to the innovative and expandable Purchase Order Capture Solution from our partner IRIS.